-20. Overnight carriage of classified information at PROTECTED or higher is covered in DSPF Control 71.1 - Physical Transfer Information and Assets.
+20. Overnight carriage of classified information is covered in DSPF Control 71.1 - Physical Transfer Information and Assets.
 Relevant material is to remain secured in a tamper-evident enclosure whilst in transit between secure locations, appropriate locations for overnight stops, or locations approved for offsite work.